adcroft/convert_WOA05/README.md

 --- | ---
-*_climatology_1.tar | climatology files downloaded from NOAA-NODC ascii/ | Unpacked ascii data netcdf/ | Will contain the converted data in netcdf files, as well as the CDL of meta-information pkg/ | A location for installing python packages
+*_climatology_1.tar | climatology files downloaded from NOAA-NODC ascii/ | Unpacked ascii data derived/ | Will contained derived data such as potential temperature netcdf/ | Will contain the converted data in netcdf files, as well as the CDL of meta-information pkg/ | A location for installing python packages